Xilinx/VMC_Help/GEN/kernel-buffer-overflow/README.md

 # How to fix buffer overflow errors with AI Engine and HLS Kernels?

-The input and output ports for all AI Engine blocks and the HLS Kernel block have a buffer that has a maximum size of 65536 bytes.
+Each input and output port for all the AI Engine blocks and the HLS Kernel block has a buffer that has a maximum size of 65536 bytes.
 Buffer overflows can occur due to several reasons:

 1. Trying to send more than 65536 bytes into a kernel in a single invocation.
 2. If Simulink sends more data into the kernel than the kernel processes, the kernel's input buffer will eventually overflow.